 One of the main purposes for block quotations is to provide a first and extended hand of what point a writer is making.
 But sometimes it's also used as text filling.
 In a common way to do research in Philosophy, the output tends to be a "final" paper.
 That text is the research plus the bibliography.
 This format doesn't allow to embed any other files, like papers, websites, books or data bases.
-If you want to provide some literal information, quotes and block quotes are the way to go.
+If you want to provide some literal information, quotes and written things in a more comprehensive way, but I was done-writing philosophy is not my thing, I prefer to speak or program (!) it.
+That is why I took my time on the review process-ask my tutor about that, LMFAO.
+It would have been easier for me to just add footnotes, but it would have been harder for me to just add footnotes, but it would have been harder for you to read that shit.
+Besides that, footnotes take more space than rewriting.
+So, with respect to the reader and in agreement with the text extension of my university, I decided not to use footnotes.